minaroid/RxGoogleMaps/README.md

 [ ![Download](https://api.bintray.com/packages/sddoward/RxGoogleMaps/RxGoogleMaps/images/download.svg) ](https://bintray.com/sddoward/RxGoogleMaps/RxGoogleMaps/_latestVersion)

-The idea of this library to handle interactions with google maps through rxJava.
-It can be thought of something similar to [Jake Whartons rxBindings] (https://github.com/JakeWharton/RxBinding) but for google maps.
+A library which provides an RxJava wrapper for google maps It is something similar to [Jake Whartons rxBindings] (https://github.com/JakeWharton/RxBinding) but for google maps.

 This is currently using play services 8.4.0

 ## Download